GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 1.4.
 Types of animations in GMT
 ================================

-I categorize two types of animations based on their complexity to make them with GMT:
+In GMT, animations can generally be categorized by their complexity:

-1. **Moving objects** (e.g., Earth spinning).
-It uses the :gmt-module:`movie` module.
+#. **Moving objects** (e.g., Earth spinning), created using the :gmt-module:`movie` module.
-2. **Appearing objects** (e.g., earthquakes).
-It uses :gmt-module:`movie` and :gmt-module:`events` modules.
+#. **Appearing Objects** (e.g., earthquakes), created using both the :gmt-module:`movie` and :gmt-module:`events` modules.

 1.5.
 Prerequisites
 ==================

-- GMT version 6.1 or later.
+- GMT version 6.5 or later.

 2. Tutorial 1.
 Earth spinning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this tutorial, I will explain the simplest type of animation,
+In this part of the tutorial, I will explain the simplest type of animation,
 which only requires :gmt-module:`movie` module.

-As an example, I will create an animation of the Earth spinning similar to the one below:
+As an example, I will create an animation of the Earth spinning similar to the one below.
-This animation was done from 360 images (or frames), changing by 1 degree the central longitude of the map and it is shown at 24 frames per second (fps).

 ..  youtube:: uZtyTv6DLnM
     :align: center